UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 * Click on a "follow for notifications" button on the project details page
 * User sees a successful message on screen that they are now successfully following the project
+* Number of followers metric gets incremented by one for the project
+* For any new idea updates, the user will get a notification on the webpage via the navigation bar where they can select the notification to read more about the update

 ```